VirtualFlyBrain/VFB2/content/en/docs/Data/stages.md

 filtered to `dataset`), grouped by developmental stage, with a link to each dataset's own page where a stage-agnostic reader would want to jump straight to the data.

-**How this was built.** VFB does not currently record a structured "stage" field on dataset entities — this table was compiled by hand from each dataset's name, description and publication, cross-checked against a more reliable structured signal where one
-exists: which [template](/docs/data/templates/) a dataset's images are registered to.
-Registration is stage-specific — the L1 CNS template (`Seymour`, VFB\_00050000) only ever receives first-instar larval images, the L3 CNS template (`Wood2018`, VFB\_00049000) only third-instar images — so a dataset's `AlignedDatasets` membership on those templates is firmer evidence than its name.
-That check changed three classifications from the first, label-only pass: the `TrumanWood2018`/`TrumanWood2018public` Truman Larval Flip-Out Collection and `SplitMeissner2024` are all registered to the L3 template rather than an unspecified larval stage or, in Meissner's case, no stage at all.
-This is a documentation convenience, not a data-model change — nothing here is queryable from the API.
-A dataset missing from a future data release, or one whose stage was misjudged, should be corrected here directly; if VFB's data model gains a real structured stage field later, this page should be regenerated from it instead of maintained by hand.

 ## Embryo

 Approximately 0–22 hours after egg laying, from fertilisation to hatching.
 The two